alexedwards/stack/README.md

 #### Adding an application handler

 Application handlers should have the signature `func(*stack.Context, http.ResponseWriter, *http.Request)`.
 You add them to the end of a middleware chain with the [`Then()`](http://godoc.org/github.com/alexedwards/stack#Chain.Then) method.

-An application handler like this:
+So an application handler like this:

 ```go
 func appHandler(ctx *stack.Context, w http.ResponseWriter, r *http.Request) {